 The Club colors are to be forest green and white.

-Regular membership dues will be $15.00 annually.
+Regular membership dues shall be $15.00 annually

-Household membership dues will be $20.00 annually.
+Household membership dues shall be $20.00 annually.

-Associate membership dues will be $10.00 annually.
+Associate membership dues shall be $10.00 annually.

 The ballots will be collected (but not opened) and brought to the December Annual Meeting.

 Ballots shall be counted at the December Annual Meeting by three inspectors of election who are members in good standing and neither members of the current Board nor candidates on the ballot.